 “Only the top students, academically speaking, are considered for a federal clerkship,” Robb said.
 “If a student is thinking, ‘One day, I’d like to go back to my home community, work for a few years, and run to become a judge,’ if that’s their ambition, then it’s a good idea to try to clerk for a judge after law school.

-“Two of our students who just graduated said they want to be a law professor one day.
+“Two of our students who [recently] graduated said they want to be a law professor one day.
 With that type of goal, they probably need a clerkship to help them be considered for that opportunity.
 A lot of it is up to the student.
 They need determination and drive to get it done.”

 Rosenblatt said MC Law’s physical location gives its students a leg up on federal clerkship opportunities.
 Because several courts are within walking distance of the school, students have plenty of opportunities to meet judges at social events and internships.